HomeDing/homeding.github.io/boards/esp32c3/xiao_esp32c3.md

 image: "/boards/esp32c3/xiao_esp32c3.jpg"
 description: ESP32-C3 thumb-size board with external antenna.
 excerpt: >
-  The XIAO ESP32 C3 is a thumb-size board with external antenna.
+  The XIAO ESP32 C3 is a thumb-size board with an I-PEX connector for an external antenna.
 ---

 {% from 'macros.njk' import carousel %}